 Kone Foundation also supports my work in Cucusonic, thanks to the artist residency at Saari Residence.

-This project has been featured in Colombian colombian newspaper El Espectador, in the public engagement initiative (via Twitter) #ElDesparche, in BIME Pro Bogotá,
+This project has been featured in Colombian colombian newspaper El Espectador, in the public engagement initiative (via Twitter) #ElDesparche, and in BIME Pro Bogotá.

 I also talked about the project during the public lecture Cucosonic: soundscapes, music, frogs and bats, at the Instituto Tecnológico Metropolitano (ITM).